nasa/fprime/docs/UsersGuide/best/hub-pattern.md

 ## Creating a Combined Dictionary for a Multi-deployment System

-Since this system is running on two deployments, the comand, telemetry, and event dictionaries need to be merged together so the GDS can process data received from both deployments.
+Since this system is running on two deployments, the command, telemetry, and event dictionaries need to be merged together so the GDS can process data received from both deployments.
 Running `fprime-gds` using a dictionary from build-artifacts of one deployment but not both would drop telemetry and logging from the other deployment, and GDS will not display any inner-deployment